61-year-old Susan Burton-Bowler has struggled with mental illness her whole life. She only learned she had autism when she was 35.

-Burton-Bowler went on, with vocational rehabilitation support, to get a university education but found that because of her autism, it was hard to find and keep a job.
+Burton-Bowler went on to recover from substance abuse and, with vocational rehabilitation support, get a university education but found that because of her autism, it was hard to find and keep a job.
 “I found it difficult to find employment.
 I didn’t do well in job interviews.
 I couldn’t ever get past the interview,” she recalls.

 Burton-Bowler is among an estimated 93,000 adults in Ontario who are affected by the challenges of Autism Spectrum Disorder (ASD).
 Many go undiagnosed for far too long.
 Without appropriate diagnostic and mental health services, many of these adults suffer in isolation.

 “Adults with ASD often struggle with mental health issues-- often undiagnosed or untreated due to lack of understanding of ASD in the mental health field,” says Dr. Kevin Stoddart, Director of the Redpath Centre in Toronto, a leading autism spectrum organization.

 When children with ASD turn 18, many of the services are no longer available to them.
 “The transition to adulthood for people with ASD is like dropping off a cliff,” says Dr. Doug Weir, former president of the Ontario Medical Association.

 Dr. Weir and Kevin Stoddard are co-chairs of the newly formed Ontario Working Group on Mental Health and Adults with Autism Spectrum Disorder.
 The Working group’s mandate, unveiled at a news conference at CAMH on August 7, is to increase knowledge about the issues facing adults with ASD and improve services.
 Educating psychiatrists, family doctors and mental health practitioners is goal of a conference that the group has organized for October 22.